-The estimation of the processing times of each one of the operations involved in the manufacturing of a product is an important task in any manufacturing industry [7].
-An accurate estimation of the manufacturing time of the product allows competitive prices, higher profits, and also increase the client portfolio.
-Nevertheless, the scope of this task is even broader.
-On one hand, it constraints future material and storage capacity requirements.
-On the other hand, it constitutes the basis for the production scheduling process and thus will influence the manufacturing or production plan, and the logistic requirements to fulfill client orders in time.
+The estimation of the processing times of each one of the operations involved in the manufacturing of a product is an important task in any manufacturing industry (Herrmann and Chincholkar 2001).
+An accurate estimation of the manufacturing time of the product will allow competitive prices, higher profits, and increment the client portfolio too.
+Nevertheless, task scope is even broader.
+On the one hand, it fixes future material and storage capacity requirements.
+On the other hand, it constitutes the basis for any scheduling process and thus will influence the manufacturing or production plan, and the logistic requirements to fulfill client orders in time.

-The processing time of a machine can depend on several input variables, such as the dimensions of the product, the material, the speed of the machine for that kind of product, etc. Thus, a machine can have several regression functions (one for each type of product) for the estimation of the processing times.
+The processing time of a machine can depend on several input variables, like the dimensions of the product, the material, the speed of the machine for that kind of product, etc. Thus, a machine can have several regression functions (one for each type of product) for the estimation of the processing times.
 Therefore, a good estimation of the manufacturing time of a product requires not only an accurate regression function, but also the selection of the appropriate function among all the regression functions of the machine.